 - MU 20 is located northwest of SEA.
-It is adjacent to residential properties on the west edge and a pet boarding facility on the east edge of the site. - The main channel of Miller Creek flows through the northeast corner of MU 20 and its open channel continues southeast of the site. - There is an area with wetland characteristics located within the - Miller Creek stream buffer as indicated on the site plan map.
+It is adjacent to residential properties on the west edge and a pet boarding facility on the east edge of the site. - The main channel of Miller Creek flows through the northeast corner of MU 20 and its open channel continues southeast of the site. - There is an area with wetland characteristics located within the including cherry laurel, cherries, and holly.

+Miller Creek stream buffer as indicated on the site plan map.